 The number of charity shops in Great Britain fell by 119 in the first six months of 2018, new figures show.

-Figures compiled by the data directory business the Local Data Company for its Retail and Leisure Trends Report show that for the first half of this year, 309 charity shops opened between January and the end of June, while 428 closed their doors.
+Figures compiled by the data directory business the Local Data Company for its Retail & Leisure Trends Report show that in the first half of this year 309 charity shops opened between January and the end of June, while 428 closed their doors.

 In comparison, there was a net loss of 692 pubs and inns over the same time period, 171 women’s clothes shops and 114 hairdressers.